SquadcastHub/squadcasthub.github.io/pages/mydoc/honeycomb.md

 [Honeycomb](https://www.honeycomb.io/) is an application monitoring tool that helps DevOps and SRE teams to operate more efficiently by offering amazing observability, rich and blazing fast query, intuitive UI/UX and team collaboration.

-Route detailed alerts from Domotz to the right users in Squadcast.
+Route detailed alerts from Honeycomb to the right users in Squadcast.

 ## Using Honeycomb as an Alert Source